fernnlcs/CppExercises/README.md

 # CppExercises
-Exercises done for the subject of Computer Programming, at UFERSA.
+Exercises done for the discipline of Computer Programming, at UFERSA.
 Yes, they're homework.